Who is Your Competition on the Web?

 - Content farms

-- Corporate bloggers
+- Corporate blogs

 - Spammers

-- Your actual competitors
+- Your conventional competitors

-Your actual competitors who sell the same stuff you offer do not have to be at the end of this list, it depends on the niche, keywords and how competitive they are.
+Your actual competitors who sell the same stuff you offer do not have to be at the end of this list.

 Other small businesses are by far not your most important competition.

-Besides, your industry peers are not necessarily just rivals.
 You can work together for the benefit of all parties involved.
 I’ll explain below.

 Embracing outgoing links and social media shares

-That’s one of the main differences between SEO and SEO 2.0: in old school SEO people believed that they have to hoard PageRank and never link out at all, not to mention to competing sites.
+in old school SEO people believed that they have to hoard PageRank and never link out.

 When blogs and social media finally arrived in business circles most sane people have abandoned this approach.

-These days the SEO industry has a whole blogosphere of its own which is highly interlinked both by hyperlinks and real life links between humans.
+The SEO community is highly interlinked both by hyperlinks and real life links between humans.

 Also most SEO specialists are heavy users of social media and sharing links by their peers all of the time.